PHYS3888/Tutorial_AstroClassification/README.md

 ```

 1. Setting `doPosterior = false` plots the predicted class at each point in feature space.
-2. :fire: Setting `doPosterior = true` plots the model-estimated probability of the star being of a given class at a given point in feature space.
+2. Setting `doPosterior = true` plots the model-estimated probability of the star being of a given class at a given point in feature space.

 Do your models learn a sensible prediction profile to distinguish the two classes of stars?
 How does the boundary change between the linear (`Mdl_linearSVM`) and nonlinear (`Mdl_rbfSVM`) SVMs?